Squizzy Taylor: Cultural references

 In Frank Hardy's 1950 novel Power Without Glory, Taylor is portrayed as the character Snoopy Tanner.
 A fictionalised account of the life of Melbourne businessman and Australian Labour Party power-broker John Wren, Power Without Glory depicted Taylor as an associate of Wren and suggested that, together with John Jackson, Taylor was involved in the 1915 Melbourne Trades Hall burglary in which a Constable David McGrath was shot and killed.
 While some people continue to suspect Taylor's involvement in the Trades Hall burglary, there is no known evidence of this or an association between Taylor and Wren.
+In the 1976 ABC-TV adaptation the character of Snoopy Tanner was played by Graeme Blundell.

 In 1976 Frank Howson and Barry Ferrier wrote an opera based on Taylor's life, titled Squizzy, which was broadcast by ABC Radio and 3CR and received much media attention.
 The title role was performed by Men At Work's Colin Hay.
 A major stage production was in the early stages of being mounted, to be directed by Nigel Triffitt of Tap Dogs fame, when a film version by a rival producer was announced, causing the stage production to fall over.
-The film, titled Squizzy Taylor and loosely based on Taylor's life, was released in 1982 but flopped with critics and public alike.
+The film, titled Squizzy Taylor with Jacki Weaver and David Atkins, loosely based on Taylor's life, was released in 1982 but flopped with critics and public alike.

 Taylor is the subject of Touch The Black: The Life and Death of Squizzy Taylor, a fictional account of his life and death by Melbourne poet and writer Chris Grierson.

 Taylor's life was also the subject of the musical play Squizzy, featuring songs by Faye Bendrups and a script by acclaimed Australian playwright Barry Dickins.
 It premiered at La Mama Theatre on 10 June 2010, and ran for 15 shows.
 It was later revived in 2010 for a production that was staged at the Trades Hall Ballroom in Melbourne, running from 17 to 27 November.

 The 2005 book Runner by Robert Newton, follows a fictional teenager who is hired as a runner for Taylor.

+Such was the infamy of the name association that Victorian teachers with the same surname were inevitably nicknamed Squizzy by their pupils more than four decades after his death.